NMSSAR 2013 Newsletter, PG Visit Special (pdf 0.81MB)

 NMSSAR 2012 Q4 to 2013 Q2 Newsletter (pdf 2.2MB)

 NMSSAR Final Report for Year 2012 (pdf 0.49MB)

 Welcome to the New Mexico Society of the Sons of the American Revolution.
-As 2012 President of the New Mexico Society, I extend our entire membership's greetings to you.
+As 2013 President of the New Mexico Society, I extend our entire membership's greetings to you.
 The New Mexico Society of the Sons of the American Revolution (NMSSAR) has been in existence since 1908 and currently consists of four chapters.
 The oldest chapter is the Albuquerque Chapter followed by the Santa Fe chapter.
 The Gadsden Chapter in Las Cruces was formed in 1986.
-The newest chapter formed just this year - 2012 - is the Three Rivers Chapter in Farmington.
-Altogether, the entire Society consists of about 100 members who live throughout the State of New Mexico.
+The newest chapter, formed in 2012, is the Three Rivers Chapter in Farmington.
+Altogether, the entire Society consists of about 109 members who live throughout the State of New Mexico.
 New Mexico is the fifth largest state in the United States of America.

-To induct new members: The median age of NMSSAR's membership is almost 67.
-NMSSAR needs to induct new and younger members and each chapter has established a goal to induct 3 new members in 2012.
+To recruit new members and to grow the organization.
+The median age of NMSSAR's membership is almost 67.
+NMSSAR needs to induct new and younger members, and each chapter has been challenged to set a goal to induct at least three (3) new members in 2013.

 To acknowledge local police, firefighter, and emergency medical personnel with SAR awards: Each Chapter is seeking to identify deserving personnel to receive recognition from the Sons of the American Revolution.

 To maintain Support at both the State and Chapter level of the ROTC program, and to expand the coordination and recognition of the ROTC programs and Essay Contests.

 To develop and expand the NMSSAR support of the Eagle Scout program.